kolonialno/patito/docs/tutorial/dataframe-validation.rst

 Most data science projects are riddled with such assumptions; they are usually spread all over the code and in the developers' minds.
 These implicit assumptions will not only make it difficult to onboard new developers, but it will also cause some serious head scratches when you yourself return to a long forgotten project you once authored.

-At its core, this is the problem Patito tries to solve, it offers a `declarative` way to specify all the assumptions in the form of :ref:`models <Model>`.
+At its core, this is the problem Patito tries to solve, it offers a `declarative` way to specify all such assumptions in the form of :ref:`models <Model>`.
 If you persistently use these models to validate the data sources wherever they enter the data pipeline, you will turn your `data assumptions` into `data assertions`.
-As a result your models become a trustworthy centralized catalog of all the core facts about your data, facts you can safely rely upon during development.
+In turn, your models become a trustworthy centralized catalog of all the core facts about your data, facts you can safely rely upon during development.

 Enough chit chat, let's get into some technical details!
 Let's say that your project keeps track of products, and that these products have three core properties: